 - For the 2010 program, please see HoT ‘n’ Deadly!
 Nursing ‘n’ Paramedics @ ECU

-- The 2013 program offered both metropolitan and rural high school Indigenous students from Years 9-12 and community members life long skills in first aid.
+- The 2013 program offered both metropolitan and rural high school Aboriginal students from Years 9-12 and community members life long skills in first aid.
 First aid training was held in Geraldton, Carnarvon, Northam and ECU Joondalup Campus with participants from the Swan Community.
 A total of 42 people obtained first aid certificates.

 Higher Education Participation and Partnerships Program (HEPPP) funding.